danbz/aesthetic-programming/source/1-GettingStarted/Readme.md

 ### Working environment
 You will need an editor to write and document your code.
 We will use [Atom](https://atom.io/),[^Atom] a free and open source text and source code editor that works across different platforms to write code.
 We choose a downloadable code editor as opposed to a web editor because we view code as more than just a piece of software, it is also about the relations with the configuration of your own computer and operating system, the way various browsers behave as well as data files, and the organization of folder paths, and so on.

 Additionally we use Gitlab as our code and text respository, at least for this book.
-We also use Gitlab for teaching purposes, a place where students can upload their Readme and Runme files every week, for peer feedback and to facilitate peer learning, and to read and share code and related thinking.
+We also use Gitlab for teaching purposes, a place where students can upload their ReadMe and RunMe files every week, for peer feedback and to facilitate peer learning, and to read and share code and related thinking.
 We have found this to be an effective way to work both individually and collectively, and share materials in keeping with the best principles of free and open source software development, and students use Readme to explain the technical aspects as well as to develop critical discussion.

 #### p5.js
 1. First go to the [download page](https://p5js.org/download/) of p5.js[^p5js] (https://p5js.org/download/) and get the p5.js complete library (in the compressed "p5.zip" format) by clicking it and saving the file, which includes all the necessary libraries to run the code.